NishaRavichandran/MiniProject3/README.md

 3. Added created by option for questions/answers which displays name/mailId of user
 4. Voting up/down for questions
 5. Voting up/down for answers
-6. Questions sorted based on votes(top-rated)
+6. Questions sorted based on votes(upvote-downvote=results)
 7. Able to edit only the question added by the user
 8. Able to edit only the answer added by the user
 9. Not able to edit the question added by other users